pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ## Data Science Steps
 1. **Problem Definition:** Addresses the critical need for clear, timely and accurate understanding of regional trends in cases and deaths by performing a comprehensive, reproducible analysis and visualization.
 2. **Data Gathering:** I got the dataset from the website.
 3. **Data Preparation:** I cleaned the dataset by remove the duplicates and blanks or outliers.
-4. **EDA (Exploratory Data Analysis):** Poor quality data inevitably leads to poor outcomes.
+Poor quality data inevitably leads to poor outcomes.
 Therefore, it is essential to apply descriptive and visual statistical techniques to uncover patterns, relationships and meaningful comparisons within the dataset.
 At this stage, the data will be examined to ensure it is clear, consistent and analytically meaningful before proceeding further.
-5. **Data Visualisations:** Pictures tell a thousand words.
+4. **Data Visualisations:** Pictures tell a thousand words.
 A good charts or graph is able to let audiences understand the whole situations easily.
-6. **Validate Model:** I will evaluate its performance and assessed after training as whether it showed signs of overfitting or underfitting.
-7. **Optimize Model:** I improved the model by applying techniques such as hyperparameter optimization to enhance its performance.

 <a id="ch3"></a>
 ## Step 1: Problem Definition